Mauve | Sense: How colour engages us

 © The Davies Sisters Collection

 The Impressionists showed us the variegated hues of purple in the shadows; haystacks, bridges and trees awash with pinks and violets, the colours he had grown up with in la douce France.
-However, the great irony of this new, natural way of painting was that these pigments did not come from petals or the earth but were extracted from the dead shadow of coal tar.
+However, the great irony of this new, natural way of painting was that these pigments did not come from petals or the earth but were extracted from the gloom of coal tar.
 The colours represented man’s ability to manipulate nature – a concept familiar to the constant gardener – but whose far-reaching consequences were not yet understood.
 David Scott Kastan and Stephen Farthing put it beautifully in On Color:

 “Nature itself suddenly began to appear ‘absolutely modern,’ according to Oscar Wilde [in his essay The Decay of Lying], ‘looking like exquisite Monets and entrancing Pissarros,’ with landscapes and skies made up of ‘strange blotches of mauve’ and ‘restless violet shadows’… the Impressionists allowed—no, trained—our eyes to see nature differently: to see it dressed in colour tones and modulations of light that, as Wilde pronounced, ‘did not exist till Art had invented them’.”